spawnfest/lorax/README.md

 The default configs target only the query and value matrices. r is set to 1, alpha to 2.

 The original LoRA paper found that configuring query and value matrices was effective enough for fine-tuning.
-Furthermore, even an r value of 1 is enough to fine-tune a model, though in practice I found that it's necessary to use values of 2, 4, or 8.
+Furthermore, even an r value of 1 is enough to fine-tune a model.
+Though in practice I found that it's necessary to use r values of 2, 4, or 8.

 ## Recommended Settings